-The bill SB330 amends Section 11-50-300 of the Code of Alabama 1975 and introduces new sections (11-50-300.01 to 11-50-300.10) to enhance the governance and operational standards of municipal water works boards.
-It establishes regional boards composed of directors with specific qualifications, such as financial and engineering backgrounds, and mandates adherence to Alabama's ethics laws, training, and the retention of a consulting engineer.
-The bill also requires these boards to produce financial and statistical records to ensure transparency and accountability.
-Additionally, it repeals Sections 11-50-301 to 11-50-304, streamlining the regulatory framework and clarifying the powers of regional boards, which are independent of existing enabling statutes unless stated otherwise.
+The bill SB330 amends Section 11-50-300 of the Code of Alabama 1975 and introduces new sections (11-50-300.01 to 11-50-300.10) to improve the governance and operational standards of municipal water works boards.
+Key provisions include the establishment of regional boards with diverse directors possessing qualifications in finance and engineering, adherence to Alabama's ethics laws, mandatory training, and the retention of a consulting engineer.
+The bill also requires these boards to maintain and produce financial and statistical records to ensure transparency and accountability.
+Additionally, it repeals Sections 11-50-301 to 11-50-304, streamlining the regulatory framework and emphasizing that the powers of regional boards are independent and cumulative.

 Statutes affected: Introduced: 11-50-300